pawamoy/website/docs/posts/testing-fastapi-ormar-alembic-apps.md

 You could also use [Faker](https://pypi.org/project/Faker/) to set more relevant default values to your instances attributes.

-## Populating the database with fake data
+## Populating the database with data

 Creating instances is nice, but they are not magically inserted in the database for us.
 Since instances are Ormar model instances, we could technically use the `save()` method